JongBright/Rust-Todo-App/README.md

 `todo uncheck <int>` --> Uncheck the todo with the index <int>.
 `todo edit <int> \"Some Text\"` --> Change the text of the todo with the index <int>.
 `todo help` --> Prints this message.

+When compiling the project directly, simply replace `todo` by `cargo run`